msikma/GW2006/readme.md

 A theme for [SMF 2.0.19](https://www.simplemachines.org/) (Simple Machine Forums) written mostly in [Twig](https://twig.symfony.com/) templates.

 Gaming World is a website and forum that has existed since the year 2000.
-Over the years it migrated from one forum software to forum software, but for the longest period it was on SMF 1.0 and then 2.0, starting from 2006.
+Over the years it migrated from one forum software to another, but for the longest period it was on SMF 1.0 and then 2.0, starting from 2006.

 This is a modern recreation of the 2006 version of its layout, with the goal being to keep it close to the original design's spirit while still adding polish and updates all around.